The Genesis Revelation — Poly Function

 pref

-.- Note: The index in Lua starts from 1, not 0.
+.- Note: In Lua tables, the first element index is 1, not 0.

 NoVertex.lua